The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 - part-whole as you talk about all the bus parts

 - quantity concepts more, less, most, how many?
-How many animals are in front? are there more or less in back?
+How many animals are in front? are there more or less in the back?

 - Where questions too!
 Where does the bus go?
 Time to go home, where does the mouse live?
 Where does the bear live?

-I created an interactive story and activities for the Wheels on the bus nursery rhyme
+I created an interactive story and activities for the Wheels on the Bus nursery rhyme

 I like to use both digital and hands-on print resources, so I created both versions of the story.